ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 2. Use `pyPrimeMesh <https://prime.docs.pyansys.com/>`__ to apply a swept mesh to the cantilever design
 3. Use `pyMAPDL <https://mapdl.docs.pyansys.com/>`__ to calculate
-   Eigenfrequencies of the cantilever, then display them as output parameters
+   eigenfrequencies of the cantilever, then display them as output parameters

 The physical cantilever dimensions, as well as several mesh and